-After a thorough review and evaluation of the documents provided by the proponent, Monsanto Philippines, Inc., though the Bureau of Plant Industry (BPI), in support of their application for approval for Commercial Propagation of Corn NK603.
-The DOH Biosafety Committee has found that the regulated article applied for Commercial Propagation is safe as its conventional counterpart and shall not pose any significant risk to human and animal health and environment.
+After a thorough review and evaluation of the documents provided by the proponent, Monsanto Philippines, Inc., though the Bureau of Plant Industry (BPI), in support of their application for approval for Commercial Propagation (CP) of Corn NK603.
+I/We,

+Find that the regulated article applied for Commercial Propagation (CP) is safe as its conventional counterpart and shall not pose any significant risk to human and animal health and environment.